GSAPP-CDP/Smorgasbord/src/content/modules/11-interactive-web/110-getting-started.md

 * Duration: 1 hour

-Digital technologies increasingly form the backdrop for our everyday work and play – Zoom, FaceTime, Slack, Instagram, GMail, Spotify, chatGPT, the list is almost endless.
-Something as simple as a weather widget mediates awareness of the world in ways that matter to the person using it – should I walk with an umbrella? do I need my sunglasses? maybe I should pack an extra sweater? since its raining, maybe I'll go to the museum instead of the park?
+Digital technologies increasingly form the backdrop for our everyday work and play – Zoom, FaceTime, Slack, Instagram, GMail, Spotify, Alexa, Nest &mdash; the list is almost endless.
+Something as simple as a weather widget mediates awareness of the world in ways that matter to the person using it – should I walk with an umbrella? do I need my sunglasses? maybe I should pack an extra sweater? since its raining, maybe I'll go to the museum instead of for a walk in the the park?

 This project-based tutorial will walk through the steps of building a weather widget – starting with the basic HTML structure and building out the styles and interaction.
 The challenge is to design a display of current weather conditions for a single city that will be determined by the user of your site.